Lighten up with the one you love – get out and PLAY! (Episode 302)

 Because, in the scope of life, what do you want to hold onto?
-What is going to bring you joy, and how are you going to find joy and happiness in your daily life?
+What will bring you joy, and how will you find joy and happiness in your daily life?
 Sometimes that means that you just don't take it so seriously.

 The next date that you go on with your spouse, look for opportunities to have fun and play.
 Maybe you go to a trampoline jump zone, or maybe you go roller skating or ice skating.
-And if you don't know how to do it, it’s even better!
+Remember, if you don't know how to do it and it's new for you both, it can be even better!